-When you’re programming, it’s common to see cases where you need to get some text from a larger string, or split up that string into multiple parts.
-If you want to get a user’s first and last name, how would you go about getting that information from a string?
+When you’re programming, it’s common to see cases where you need to get some text from a larger string.
+Say you want to get a user’s first and last name from one string separately.
+How would you go about getting that information from a string?

 Each character in a string can be accessed using its index number, starting with 0.
 Let’s use an example to illustrate how a string is indexed:

 As you can see, the first character in the string is “H,” which has an index value of “0”.
 The last character is “e,” which has an index value of “10.”
 Note that the space between the two words also has an index value.

 var new_list = text.split(character, limit);

 You must assign the output of the split() method to a variable.
 This is because split() creates a new list.
 It does not modify your existing string.

 Say that a user has given us their first and last names.
 We store this information in one string.
 To get the user’s first and last names separately, we could use the split() method.

 For example, when a user signs in to their account, we may want to say “Hello, [first name]” instead of displaying their full name.

 We’re going to use a white space character (which is the space character) to separate out our string:

 var fullName = “Forename Surname”; var fullNameSplit = fullName.split(“ “); console.log(fullNameSplit);